awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 ------

-1. \(Optional\) Annotate your service account to use the AWS Security Token Service regional endpoint if your cluster's Kubernetes version is listed in the following table and its platform version is the same or later than the version listed in the table\.
+1. \(Optional\) Annotate your service account to use the AWS Security Token Service AWS Regional endpoint if your cluster's Kubernetes version is listed in the following table and its platform version is the same or later than the version listed in the table\.
 If your cluster's Kubernetes version is listed in the following table and you have a platform version that is earlier than the version listed in the following table, then you can't enable your service accounts to use the AWS Security Token Service AWS Regional endpoint\.
 You must use the global endpoint\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html)

    Add the following annotation to your service accounts\.